exastencil/existential/MODLIST.md

 ### Cloth Config API by shedaniel
 Used by default to configure Forge mods.

+### CreativeCore by CreativeMD
+Dependency for AmbientSounds 5

 ### Rhino by LatvianDev
 Dependency for KubeJS.